loopbackio/loopback.io/pages/en/lb3/Controlling-data-access.md

   * Role = $everyone, $authenticated, admin
   * Can access all functions except "Withdraw"

-Once you've created this kind of specification, you can easily construct `apic loopback:acl` commands to set up access control, as illustrated below.
+Once you've created this kind of specification, you can easily construct commands to set up access control, as illustrated below.

 ## Using the ACL generator to define access control